lamastex/scalable-data-science/gb/sds-2-2/034_LDA_20NewsGroupsSmall.md

     talk.religion.misc

 Some of the newsgroups seem pretty similar on first glance, such as *comp.sys.ibm.pc.hardware* and *comp.sys.mac.hardware*, which may affect our results.

+**NOTE:** A simpler and slicker version of the analysis is available in this notebook: \* <https://docs.cloud.databricks.com/docs/latest/sample_applications/07%20Sample%20ML/MLPipeline%20Newsgroup%20Dataset.html>

+But, let's do it the hard way here so that we can do it on other arbitrary datasets.

 Step 2.
 Loading the Data and Data Cleaning
 ------------------------------------------